richoux/les_sons_en_francais/README.md

+# Les Sons en Français

 Les Sons en Français is an Android app to learn sounds in French.
 I made  it for  my daughter  which is  currently learning  to read,  but struggles to remember  what sound is making such  and such combination of letters.